department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-verify-0" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <h4>Fastest way to verify your identity online</h4>
                         <p>If you have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, you can use your existing account to sign in.
-When you sign in with an existing premium account, ID.me will receive your verified information and you won't need to prove your identity again.</p>
+When you sign in with an existing premium account, ID.me will receive your verified information and you won't need to prove your identity again on Vets.gov.</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a></p>
                         <h4>How to verify your identity online if you don't have an existing premium account</h4>
                         <p>If you don’t have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, we’ll help you verify your identity using ID.me—our trusted technology partner that provides the strongest identity verification system available to prevent fraud and identity theft.</p>